Arulpathi/Amazon_ML-challenge_2024/README.md

 ---
 ## Usage
 1. Download the dataset containing the product image URLs.
+2. Download the test_out.csv file for the datasets.
-2. Run the script to download the images:
+3. Run the script to download the images and run the model:
     ```bash
-    python download_images.py
+    python main.py